quantumvflux/quantumvflux/README.md

 # 💫 About Me:
-🔭 I’m currently working on my portfolio projects<br>👯 I’m looking to collaborate on frontend web projects<br>🌱 I’m currently learning SQL<br>💬 Ask me about React and Typescript<br>⚡ Fun fact!
+🔭 I’m currently working on my portfolio projects<br>👯 I’m looking to collaborate on frontend web projects<br>🌱 I’m currently learning Vue3<br>💬 Ask me about React and Typescript<br>⚡ Fun fact!
 I'm self taught in a lot of the stuff i usually do, so i'm learning almost every day something new

 ## 🌐 Socials: